-We frequently like to use red dates, dried scallops and ikan bilis for added flavor in Chinese simmered soups.
+We usually like to use red dates, dried scallops and ikan bilis for added flavor in Chinese simmered soups.
 Sometimes we may also add in dried cuttlefish.

 - Dried Scallops: Use the M or L sized dried scallops.
 I like to use the M size Japanese dried scallops that can be bought from local Chinese medicinal hall.

 - Dried Cuttlefish: Optional.
 If you’re adding this, consider adding a small pc of ginger to get rid of the “fishy” taste.